Roanoke Colony: Hostilities and food shortages

 Lane and his party returned to the colony shortly after Easter, half-starved and empty-handed.
-During their absence, rumors had spread that they'd been killed, and Pemisapan had been preparing to withdraw the Secotan from Roanoke Island and leave the colony to starve.
+During their absence, rumors had spread that they had been killed, and Pemisapan had been preparing to withdraw the Secotan from Roanoke Island and leave the colony to starve.
 There was no sign of Grenville's resupply fleet, which had not yet even left England.
 According to Lane, Pemisapan was so surprised that Lane returned alive from the Roanoke River mission that he reconsidered his plans.
 Ensenore, an elder among Pemisapan's council, argued in favor of the English.
-Later, an envoy for Menatonon informed Lane that the Weapemeoc leader Okisko has pledged fealty to Queen Elizabeth and Sir Walter Raleigh.
+Later, an envoy for Menatonon informed Lane that the Weapemeoc leader Okisko had pledged fealty to Queen Elizabeth and Sir Walter Raleigh.
 This shift in the balance of power in the region further deterred Pemisapan from following through on his plans against the colony.
 He instead ordered his people to sow crops and build fishing weirs for the settlers.

 The renewed accord between the English and the Secotan was short-lived.
 On April 20 Ensenore died, depriving the colony of its last advocate in Pemisapan's inner circle.
 Wanchese had risen to become a senior advisor, and his time among the English had convinced him that they were a threat.
-Pemisapan evacuated the Secotan from Roanoke, destroyed the fishing weirs, and ordered his people not to sell food to the English.
+Pemisapan evacuated the Secotan from Roanoke, destroyed the fishing weirs, and ordered them not to sell food to the English.
 Left to their own devices, the English had no way to produce enough food to sustain the colony.
 Lane ordered his men to break up into small groups to forage and beg for food in the Outer Banks and the mainland.

 Lane continued to keep Skiko as a hostage.
 Although Pemisapan met regularly with Skiko and believed him sympathetic to the anti-English cause, Skiko sought to honor his father's intention of maintaining relations with the colony.
-He informed Lane that Pemisapan planned to organize a war council meeting on June 10 with various regional powers.
+Skiko informed Lane that Pemisapan planned to organize a war council meeting on June 10 with various regional powers.
 With the copper the Secotan had gained from trading with the colony, Pemisapan was able to offer substantial inducements to other tribes to side with him in a final offensive against the English.
 Oksiko declined to get involved, although individual Weapemeocs were permitted to participate.
 The plan of attack was to ambush Lane and other key leaders as they slept at the colony, and then signal for a general attack on the rest.
 Based on this information, Lane sent disinformation to the Secotan indicating that an English fleet had arrived, to force Pemisapan's hand.